Necropolis of Pantalica: History

 In the 13th century BC, some Sicilian coastal settlements were abandoned, possibly due to the arrival of the Sicels on the island and the onset of more unsettled conditions.
 New large sites, like Pantalica, appeared in the hilly coastal hinterlands, probably chosen for defensive reasons.

 Pantalica evidently flourished for about 600 years, from about 1250 to 650 BC.
 The current name of the site probably dates from the Early Middle Ages or Arab period.
 The ancient name of the site is uncertain, but is associated by some archeologists with Hybla, after a Sicel king named Hyblon, who is mentioned by Thucydides in connection with the foundation of the early Greek colony at Megara Hyblaea in the year 728 BC.
 For several centuries before Greek colonization, Pantalica was undoubtedly one of the main sites of eastern Sicily, dominating the surrounding territory, including subsidiary settlements.
 By about 650 BC, however, it seems to have been a victim of the expansion of the city of Syracuse, which established an outpost at Akrai (near Palazzolo Acreide) at this time.
-Nevertheless, it was still occupied during classical antiquity, since finds of the 4th and 3rd centuries BC (Hellenistic period) are attested, as well as during the late antique or Byzantine periods.
+Nevertheless, it was still occupied during classical antiquity, since finds of the 4th and 3rd centuries BC are attested, as well as during the late antique or Byzantine periods.
 After the 12th century it was probably largely deserted, and overshadowed by Sortino.